EMERGING MARKETS-Mexican peso dips on c.bank shake-up, Chile lags for the week

 While the deadline for the Fed to consider tapering is still a way off, investors fear a continued rise in U.S. inflation could bring the date forward.

-Colombia's peso COP=, which fell 0.4% on Friday, was also set to lose more than 1% this week, after S&P Global Ratings downgraded the country to "junk," or sub-investment grade, status.
+Colombia's peso COP=, which fell 0.7%, was also set to lose more than 1% this week, after S&P Global Ratings downgraded the country to "junk," or sub-investment grade, status.

 Argentina's peso ARS= was flat.
 The country said it will tighten COVID-19 lockdown measures due to a severe second wave of the virus.